Get your start in ballet with our 12-week Beginner Ballet Overture Program

 Minimum Number of dancers in class

-Each session has a minimum of three (3) dancers.
+Each session has a minimum of two (2) dancers.

 If you are no longer able to join due to the start date being pushed back, let us know within 48 hours of the announcement of the date change and we will issue you a full refund.